-Michael David Ging is an organist, church musician, teacher, and entrepreneur based in Houston, Texas.
+Michael Ging is a church musician, organist, and entrepreneur.

-Dr. Ging completed the Doctor of Musical Arts degree at the University of Houston in 2018.
-There he studied organ with Robert Bates, conducting with Betsy Cook Weber, and completed his doctoral research, “Orchestrations and Transformations: Guilmant, Widor, and the Emergence of Music for Organ and Orchestra in France,” under the guidance of Matthew Dirst, with whom he also studied harpsichord.
-He holds a master’s degree from Rice University and a bachelor’s degree from the Oberlin Conservatory of Music, where he studied with Ken Cowan and Jack Mitchener, respectively.
-Additional studies include improvisation with George Baker and Sigurd Øgaard as well as extensive coaching with Delbert Disselhorst.
+Michael is a graduate of prestigious academic institutions.
+He earned the Doctor of Musical Arts at the University of Houston where he studied organ with Robert Bates, conducting with Betsy Cook Weber, and wrote his dissertation, “Orchestrations and Transformations: Guilmant, Widor, and the Emergence of Music for Organ and Orchestra in France,” under the guidance of Matthew Dirst.
+He holds a Master of Music from Rice University, where he studied with Ken Cowan as the recipient of the Frederick Royal Gibbons Memorial Scholarship, generously funded by ZZ Top’s lead singer Billy Gibbons.
+He is a graduate of the Oberlin Conservatory of Music, where he studied with Jack Mitchener.
+Additional studies include harpsichord with Matthew Dirst and improvisation with George Baker and Sigurd Øgaard.

 Michael Ging is represented by Seven Eight Artists: SevenEightArtists.com/ging